tdauth/wc3lib/README.md

 The editor module can be disabled by disabling the options `EDITOR`, `USE_KIOSLAVE`, `USE_QBLP`, `USE_OGREBLP` and `USE_MIME`.
 In this case only the core modules and command line tools will be available.

+You will need the MPQ archives from Warcraft III: The Frozen Throne if you want to use GUI modules from the editor such as "wc3object" or to run certain unit tests.
+You can specify their location in a GUI dialog when starting the binary.

 ## Automatic Build with TravisCI on Linux

 [![Build Status](https://travis-ci.org/tdauth/wc3lib.svg?branch=master)](https://travis-ci.org/tdauth/wc3lib)

 ## Automatic Windows Build with AppVeyor on Windows

 [Latest Build](https://ci.appveyor.com/project/tdauth/wc3lib)

 The file [appveyor.yml](./appveyor.yml) configures the automatic build for AppVeyor which uses Windows.

 ## Manual Build on Linux

+Install all dependencies required by wc3lib with the Bash script [ubuntu_install.sh](./ubuntu_install.sh) or manually.
+It tries to build wc3lib as well.
 For all available compile flags/options configure via cmake please and you'll get all options with their corresponding descriptions.
 To build the wc3lib change into the wc3lib directory and run:

 ```
 mkdir build
 cd build